Mann scores career-high 39, Clippers eliminate Jazz 131-119

 TIP INS

-Jazz: Jordan Clarkson had all 21 of his points in the second quarter. … Mike Conley was back in the lineup after missing five games due to a right hamstring strain and scored five points in 26 minutes. ….
+Jazz: Clarkson had all 21 of his points in the second quarter. … ….
 Mitchell scored 16 in the first quarter.
 It is the fourth time this postseason he has 12 or more in the first 12 minutes.

 Clippers: Since 1997, Mann is the only player in franchise history to score 20 or more points in a single quarter in a postseason game. … Jackson had a season-high 10 assists